mikerst/mikethomas.design/src/work/better-briefing-with-podio.md

 ## Preamble

 Writing good design briefs can be very difficult.
-For projects with complex requirements, lots of stakeholders, and overlapping business goals, distilling everything down in to succinct, clearly structured stories or documents that everyone is aligned on can be a real challenge.
-Something that&rsquo;s always worth taking the time to get right.
+For projects with complex requirements, lots of stakeholders, and overlapping business goals, distilling everything down in to succinct, clearly structured stories or documents that everyone is aligned on can be a real challenge—something that&rsquo;s always worth taking the time to get right.

 Part of the job of being a designer is to help guide and facilitate this process.
 However, for smaller, more routine projects that recur often, it isn&rsquo;t always necessary to be so hands-on, and so it&rsquo;s reasonable to have a standardised briefing format that non-design colleagues can submit for prioritisation as and when needed.